 New strategies will be required in order to successfully navigate this new consent economy and solutions do exist for complying with data protection requirements and user choice while ensuring the best possible ad delivery and monetization.

-Differentiating Depending on Consent: Smart’s Position
+Differentiating Depending on Consent: Our Position

 It’s true that some features become unavailable within the ecosystem when consent is not given or missing, including: